 Lock or Unlock Dell Monitors

 How do you lock or unlock Dell monitors?
-The task is very simple to do and takes most computer users less than 60 seconds to complete.
-Please be aware that this can be activated or deactivated accidentally at any time when the monitor is powered on so always power off the monitor when not in use.
-Powering off the monitor also helps to reduce your consumption of electricity as well and screen burns if your screensaver is disabled.
+The task is straightforward and takes most computer users less than 60 seconds to complete.
+Please be aware that this can be activated or deactivated accidentally at any time when the monitor is powered on, so always power off it when it is not in use.
+Powering off the monitor also helps reduce your electricity consumption and screen burns if your screensaver is disabled.

 What You May/Will Need